jazzpizazz/catch/README.md

 ## Shortcuts
 When in a shell you can press the magic **ctrl+y** key combination to open up a special menu:
 ![shortcuts](https://github.com/user-attachments/assets/f3be2960-fee4-4f6c-a961-6b521c6cba99)
-In here you can search for a "shortcut" either by arrow keys or by typing (notice the search query in the bottom left) after which you hit **enter** to directly send it to the shell!
+In here you can search for a "shortcut" either by arrow keys or by typing (notice the search query in the bottom left) after which you hit **enter** to directly send the associated command to the shell!
 ### Adding your own shortcuts
-Currently the commands are stored in `/opt/catch/commands.json` and you can add your own commands to the JSON file which is being loaded on startup.
-I'm considering moving this list to its own repository so additional commands can be added through PR's.
-But I also get how people would like to manage their own shortcuts.
+Currently all shortcuts are stored in `/opt/catch/commands.json` (this should be renamed to `shortcuts.json` for consistency).
+It is created on first startup and you can add your own commands in it.
+In a future version `catch` will come with sane defaults shortcuts that are usefull for everyone, while still supporting extension through a JSON file, allowing you to add your own shortcuts with ease.

 ## Exiting
-To exit a connected reverse shell hit **ctr+_** this will attempt to revert your terminal to its default settings.
+To exit a connected reverse shell hit **ctr+_** this will kill the shell and attempt to revert your terminal to its default settings.

 ## Contributing